kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is framework expertise encoded as procedure.

-## Generated Source Becomes a Real AI Debugging Mechanism
+## Generated Source Becomes a Real AI Debugging Mechanism { #generated-source-becomes-real }

 Kora’s transparency has always benefited human debugging.
 The Skill makes that transparency operational for agents.